lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/use-gpu.md

 ```

 :begin_tab:`mxnet`
-You might have noticed that a MXNet tensor
-looks almost identical to a NumPy `ndarray`.
-But there are a few crucial differences.
-One of the key features that distinguishes MXNet
-from NumPy is its support for diverse hardware devices.

 Você deve ter notado que um tensor MXNet
 parece quase idêntico a um NumPy `ndarray`.
 Mas existem algumas diferenças cruciais.
 Um dos principais recursos que distinguem o MXNet
 da NumPy é o seu suporte para diversos dispositivos de hardware.

-In MXNet, every array has a context.
-So far, by default, all variables
-and associated computation
-have been assigned to the CPU.
-Typically, other contexts might be various GPUs.
-Things can get even hairier when
-we deploy jobs across multiple servers.
-By assigning arrays to contexts intelligently,
-we can minimize the time spent
-transferring data between devices.
-For example, when training neural networks on a server with a GPU,
-we typically prefer for the model's parameters to live on the GPU.

 No MXNet, cada array possui um contexto.
 Até agora, por padrão, todas as variáveis